o3de/o3de-extras/Gems/WarehouseAssets/README.md

 ![](docs/images/WarehouseScene.png)

 The `WarehouseScene.prefab` contains a sample, ready-to-use warehouse scene, built from prefabs listed in this document.
 It is built as a tree of assets and prefabs defining each element of the warehouse.
-The top-level objects are shown on the following image:
+The top-level objects are shown in the following image:

 ![](docs/images/WarehouseSceneStructure.png)